check-spelling/check-spelling-docs/Configuration.md

 ## Workflow Variables

+See [[Configuration: Workflows]] for the supported GitHub workflows.

 | Variable | Description |
 | ------------- | ------------- |
 | [config](#config) | directory with config files |